Siilsy/Converter/README.md

 This program is coded in micropython just for Numwoks calculator but it must works on a computer if you change the module to adapt with Pyhton.

 ## 💬 Language
 This is a simple program, understandable for everyone, in Micropython.

+the script is not very optimized, I was just starting out.

 ## 🛠️ Details
 The only problem is all is in French.